MicrosoftDocs/CortanaSkillsKit/docs/skills/mva21-setup.md

 ## Step 3 - Set up your Cortana device

-To set up your iOS or Android device to invoke a Cortana skill, download the Cortana app from the device's app store, and then log in to Cortana using the same Microsoft account that you used to register the skill.
-Since Cortana is built-in to the Harman Kardon Invoke device, you only need to log in to Cortana using the Microsoft account used to register the skill.
+To set up your iOS or Android device to invoke a Cortana skill, download the Cortana app from the device's app store, and then sign into Cortana using the same Microsoft account that you used to register the skill.
+Since Cortana is built-into the Harman Kardon Invoke device, you only need to sign into Cortana using the Microsoft account used to register the skill.

 ## Step 4 - Set up Cortana

 Finally, make sure Cortana is set up to work with your skill:

-* Make sure you are logged in to Cortana on your computer or device with your Microsoft account.
+* Make sure you are signed into Cortana on your computer or device with your Microsoft account.
 * Make sure the microphone on your computer or device is set up and working so that you can speak to Cortana.
 * Optionally, set debug mode in the [Cortana Developer Center](https://developer.microsoft.com/cortana).
 When you invoke a Cortana skill in debug mode, Cortana gives you additional information that you can use fine-tune how the skill works.